polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="SD-Card"></a>
 ### SD Card
-Put an SD card into the SD card reader of your host machine and use the instructions below depending on your host computer's operating system.
+Put an SD card into the SD card reader of your host PC and use the instructions below depending on your host PC's operating system.

 <a name="Linux-Host"></a>
 #### Linux Host

 <a name="Unmount"></a>
 ##### Unmount any partitions from the SD card
 Find out which partitions were mounted, if any, for the SD card.
-This can be done by using the following command before and after plugging the SD card into your host computer:
+This can be done by using the following command before and after plugging the SD card into your host PC:
 ```
 ls /dev/sd*
 ```